pocl/pocl/doc/sphinx/source/development.rst

 Coding Style
 ------------

-The code base of pocl consists most of pure C sources and C++ sources.
+The code base of PoCL consists mostly of pure C sources and C++ sources.

 1) In the C sources, follow the GNU C style, but with spaces for indent.